ErwinJr2/ErwinJr2/docs/manual/physics_quantum.rst

 #.
 Initialize with a range for eigen energies.
 #.
 For each possible eigen energy, solve for the wavefunction using the
-   Numerov's method for second order differential equations (if the mass is constant, otherwise Euler's method), and check whether the solution satisfies boundary condition.
+   RK4 method for second order differential equations (if the mass is constant, otherwise Euler's method), and check whether the solution satisfies boundary condition.
    If so, the energy is an eigen energy.
 #.
 Use secant's method to find eigen energy.
 Newton's method is not chosen